Orion1782/Liberal_Journal/Modernity&Holocaust.md

 ## Introduction
 three conditions that erode moral inhibitions:

-1) Authority (authorization of violence, submitted to )
+1) Authority (authorization of violence);
-2) Routinization (make the work routine, getting used to vialance)
+2) Routinization (make the work routine, getting used to vialance);
 3) Dehumanization (or demoralization, excluding someone out of moral universe).

 three processes to make the crime morally invisible:

-1) Mediating the action of killing;
+1) Mediating the action of killing
 2) Making the victims invisible - killing at greater and greater distances
 3) Making the humanity of the person disappear.